jomz/radiant-clipped_asset_roles-extension/README.md

 ## Configuration

 Set the asset roles for your site in Radiant::Config["clipped\_asset\_roles.roles"] with format "role1:one,role2:many".
-The default config defines 'page icon' and 'portfolio_imgs' roles that you will probably want to replace with your own.
+The default config defines 'page icon' and 'portfolio' roles that you will probably want to replace with your own.

+You can customize the roles available to a certain page by adding a page field 'asset\_roles' or 'children\_asset\_roles' using the same role:association_type format.
+The latter will overwrite the roles for all direct children of the page on which it is defined.

+Finally, you can define 'extra\_asset\_roles' or 'extra\_children\_asset\_roles' which will add the roles to the ones defined in Radiant::Config.
+Configuration through a parent page will be overwritten by configuration on the child page if applicable.

 ## Usage